Install Homebrew /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 This is a common file that provides CRUD style operations for our Account Application data type.
 It’s used by the various

-This is the file that the Serverless Framework looks at to determine what we want resources we want to cloud create and deploy as part of our solution.
-If you’re familiar with AWS CloudFormation, the structure of this file will look pretty familiar to you.
-Notice we are defining separate roles for each Lambda function, and each role is built up of custom shared policies we define in the file as well.
+This is the file that AWS SAM looks at to determine what we want resources we want to cloud create and deploy as part of our solution.
+If you’re familiar with AWS CloudFormation, the structure of this file will look pretty familiar to you, because AWS SAM is just a set of conveniences built on top of CloudFormation.

-Now we have a fully-deployed Lambda function that can handle all of the steps involved to move an application from SUBMITTED, to FLAGGED, to APPROVED or REJECTED.
+Now we have fully-deployed Lambda functions that can handle all of the steps involved to move an application from SUBMITTED, to FLAGGED, to APPROVED or REJECTED.
+And, we also have a stand-alone data checking Lambda function which we’ll use later in our orchestration.